A.A.S. in Environmental Technology, Southwestern Oregon Community College (2004)

 B.S.
 Natural Resources, Oregon State University (2015)

 Dan has lived in the Coos Bay area since the sixth grade.
 He worked at the Oregon Institute of Marine Biology (OIMB) doing maintenance and grounds keeping as a summer job during high school.
 His work around OIMB and his participation in the Coos Natural Resource Systems course at Marshfield High School peaked his interest in Natural Resources.
-He is currently working towards a Bachelor of Science degree in Natural Resources from Oregon State University.
+He has a Bachelor of Science degree in Natural Resources from Oregon State University.

-Dan and his wife Nicole live in Allegany with their 2 year old son Hayden, brand new daughter Paisley and their animals.
+Dan and his wife Nicole live in Allegany with their son Hayden, daughter Paisley, and their animals.
 They enjoy living up the river in Allegany where they are closer to the outdoors and can enjoy activities like camping, fishing, hunting, and playing in the garden and the yard.

 What Dan Does at CoosWA